 Most Elemental witches include all the elements in their practice.
 However, they will sometimes choose to focus and hone specific elements they feel called to at different moments throughout their life.
 It can sometimes take years for them to feel fully knowledgeable.
 This will also depend on the intention spell they’re working on.

 These types of witches source energy and power from fire.
-Fire witches often use fire spells, candle magic, corresponding fire colors and are knowledgeable in fire deities, gods, and goddesses.
+Fire witches often use fire spells, candle magic, and corresponding fire colors and are knowledgeable in fire deities, gods, and goddesses.

 Earth witches source energy and magic from the earth.
 Earth witches are a type of Green witch and incorporate grounding spells, herbal remedies, and love to work with dirt, plants, rocks, and crystals into their practice.